MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_recognitionended.md

 Occurs when recognition of gestures is done, either due to completion of a gesture or cancellation.
 This is the last event to fire.

 ## -remarks
-For hand interactions, this event fires on finger release.
+For hand interactions, the [SpatialRecognitionEndedEventArgs](spatialrecognitionendedeventargs.md) event fires on finger release.

 For voice interactions, this event fires after a system voice command like "Select" has been processed.